Task Manager

 Question: I am so concern about the battery which used for widget refresh.

-Answer: You can specify the refresh interval in perference page from 5 seconds to 5 minutes.
+Answer: You can specify the refresh interval in preference page from 5 seconds to 5 minutes.
 Even you can disable refresh when you choose interval to "Never", then the widget only update when you trigger it to kill applications.

 Question: How can I know which tasks are auto-killed by task manager?

-Answer: Froyo has changed its policy for killing applications.
-Task Manager only kill all background processes on Froyo.
+Answer: Since version Froyo Android has changed its policy for killing applications.
+Task Manager now only kill background processes.
 This is the same as the android kernel killing processes to reclaim memory.
 Android will take care of restarting these processes in the future as needed in order not to break other applications by removing their alarms or stopping their services.
+So currently you can also rely on Task Manager to reclaim memory without break your critical processes.
+If you do want to close the task completely, you need to root your device and upgrade to version 2.2.0 or above, and enable "Force Stop" root settings in preference page, then task manager can directly force stop selected applications for you.

 Question: I can not find my problem in this FAQ list?